olga1590/NLP_projects/README.md

 # 2nd_team_project
-## Amazon Alexa Review Classification
+## 1. Amazon Alexa Review Classification
-- Dataset consists of 3000 Amazon customer reviews, star ratings, date of review, variant and feedback of various amazon Alexa products like Alexa Echo, Echo dots.
+## 2. Yelp Review Classification

+### Objective of projects
-- The objectives is to discover insights into consumer reviews and perform sentiment analysis on the data
+- Discover insights into consumer reviews and perform sentiment analysis on the data and wrangling with unbalanced dataset

+### My role
+Worked more that 20 hours a week as a data scientist within a team of 4 to produce visualizations of reviews using Matplotlib, Seaborn, Wordcloud and learned how to deal with unbalanced dataset.

+### Data
+#### Amazon Alexa dataset
 1. Amazon Alexa review dataset is very unbalanced (2893 positives review vs 257 negative reviews).
 2. Variation of different products of Alexa is not even and have more than 10 varieties (high cardinality).
 3. The review length is also different for both positive and negative reviews.

-4. I've trained models with alexa variation and new created features (like 'length'), but results were all overfitted.
-And trained with different variations of alexa.
-And results also were overfitted.
-So, I used only preprocessed text with TF-IDF vectorizer in training models.
-In this study I've trained machine learning models with regularization (class_weight = 'balanced'), then implemented balancing methods and specific algorithms from scikit-learn.imbalanced library, and at the end used Voting Classifier.
+#### Yelp dataset
+1. Yelp review dataset is also very unbalanced (3337 positives review vs 749 negative reviews or 81.7% vs 18.3%).
+2. The review length is also different for both positive and negative reviews.

-*** Strategies how to fitting model on imbalanced dataset:
+*** Strategies how to fitting model on imbalanced dataset that I've used:

 1. Penalize with parameter class_weight = 'balanced'
-2. Balancing the class before classification: from sklearn.imblearn - RandomUnderSampler, RandomOverSampler
+2. Balancing the class before classification from sklearn.imblearn: RandomUnderSampler, RandomOverSampler, SMOTE, NearMiss
 3. Use of specific balanced algorithms from imbalanced-learn:
 - BalancedRandomForestClassifier
 - EasyEnsembleClassifier,